IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 ### Storage: SQLite + sqlite-vec

 I chose **SQLite** as the backend, extended with **[sqlite-vec](https://github.com/asg017/sqlite-vec)** for vector similarity search.
-The combination is simple and elegant: no database server to manage, no network dependencies, just a single `.db` file.
+The combination made it extremely simple: no database server to manage, no network dependencies, just a single `.db` file.

 The schema stores each text chunk alongside its embedding and metadata.